CodeForStartup/turborepo-nextjs-prisma-postgres/README.md

 # CODE FOR STARTUP
-We are make an template ready to ship for startup.
+We are making an template ready to ship for startup.
 This template is free and open source.
 Here is a list of features that we are going to implement.

 ## TECHNICAL STACK
 - [x] Turbo repo